 Sugar feeds this bacteria, allowing it to thrive in the mouth.
 While sugar itself is not the cause of tooth decay, it accelerates the oral bacteria’s ability to destroy your teeth by creating cavities and weakening enamel.

 Almost every food has some kind of sugar, and many drinks have it as well.
 Even healthy, natural foods like fruits and vegetables contain sugar, but the primary cause of tooth decay in most Americans is the sugar hiding in almost every processed food for sale in your local store.
 Regardless of its’ source, sugar will still eventually lead to tooth decay.
 However, sugar is not the devil.
 It can make things taste good, but without moderation, it can be bad for your teeth.

 We know that completely removing sugar from your diet is impractical and would not be enjoyable — even dentists consume sugar!
 Changing the source of your sugar is a small but sold first step to making lasting change.
 You can do this by eating more fruits and vegetables instead of processed foods.
 This will significantly reduce the amount of sugar in your mouth, and improve your overall health while it helps your teeth.

 Regular brushing and flossing is the simplest way to remove plaque from your teeth.
-This means brushing your teeth at least twice a day, flossing once a day, and attending regular appointments with Dr. Moses.
-To keep plaque and tooth decay under control, call (757) 264-6361 or schedule a free consultation online at Bayside Implant & General Dentistry today.
+This means brushing your teeth at least twice a day, flossing once a day, and attending regular appointments with Dr. Reichley.
+It is important to have regular dental exams.